KatiRemo/KatiRemo/README.md

 - ⚡ Fun fact: ...
 -->

 Hey!
-I'm Kati, glad you found me here!
+I'm Kati, nice to see you here!

 I'm a Junior Software Developer at Ambientia.
 <br>